glassroom/heinsen_attention/README.md

 ### Second, Linearized Causal Softmax Attention

-Here is a PyTorch module that computes the same output, using a linearized formulation.
+Here is a PyTorch module that computes the same output, using a linearized formulation that consists _entirely of log-sums of exponentials_.
 Note that the module accepts `log_V` instead of `V` as an input:

 ```python
 class LinearizedCausalAttention(nn.Module):